 Hi, I’m Jeff Daigle, and I’m the founder of Denver Business Design Consulting (dbdc to its friends).
-For over 20 years I’ve designed, built, and tested web sites, brands, databases, desktop & web apps, and buildings, and worked in industries including higher education, architecture firms, international software companies, and tech startups.
-I’m a licensed Architect and a member of the Academy of Handmade Artists and Supporters.
+For over 20 years I’ve designed, built, and tested web sites, brands, databases, desktop & web apps, and buildings, and worked in industries including higher education, architecture, Software-as-a-Service (SAAS) providers, and tech startups.

-Now, as a small business owner myself, my goal is to help artists, makers, and small businesses grow their revenue, reduce their workload, and achieve their dreams of making a living by doing what they love.
+Now, as a small business owner myself, my goal is to help small and medium-sized business owners grow their revenue, reduce their workload, and achieve their dreams of making a living by doing what they love.

 How I Work